 Now that you've collected enough background information and resources for a unit on endangered species, it's time to share the highlights of your explorations with your students.

-Younger students will enjoy exploring the Endangered Species Learning Center (from Defenders of Wildlife).
+Encourage students to start their explorations at the Endangered Species Learning Center (from Defenders of Wildlife).
 This site provides information about biodiversity and endangered species in clear, easy-to-understand terms.
 The site also includes clickable pictures of 21 endangered animals.
 Students click a picture to learn more about the animal and its habitat.

 Students in grades 9-12 will be captivated by the graphics and format at Bagheera: A Website for Our Endangered Species.
 This gorgeous site, which provides information about endangered species and encourages students to act to save them, was designed as series of stand-alone modules that combine to create a cohesive unit.
 The modules include classroom activities, information about endangered species, suggested resources, and news items in a form and format that older students will find appealing.
 This is, however, a commercial site and, particularly in some of the later modules, visitors will have to navigate ads for books and music to get to the information.

 Now you've completed your cyber search and explored the issue of endangered species ad infinitum, but your students are still fired up and anxious to show off what they've learned.
 You might want to give them the opportunity to participate in an online project.
-One simple project is the School World Internet Education Endangered Species Project.
-At this site, students can read reports on endangered species written by other students and then they can write and contribute their own reports.
-Students are also encouraged to provide their own graphics.

 NO SHORTAGE OF SITES!